Over $100 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 Respondeat Superior

-When pursuing a valid battery claim against a bouncer, you may be able to name the bar as a defendant too.
+You may also name the bar as a defendant when pursuing a valid battery claim against a bouncer.
 The first defendant is the bouncer in his or her personal capacity.
 But the second, potentially more lucrative defendant is the bar.
 The doctrine of respondeat superior holds an employer vicariously liable for tortious acts committed by her employee within the scope of the employment relationship.
 In general, an intentional act such as a battery is not within the scope of employment.
 For example, if a dentist’s assistant assaults and batters you, you cannot hold the dentist’s office vicariously liable.
-The reason is because it is not in the course and scope of the dental assistant’s duties to act with force.
+The reason is that it is not in the course and scope of the dental assistant’s duties to act with force.

 However, there are exceptions to this general rule our DC nightclub injury lawyers encounter.
-The three classic cases are when an employee is furthering the business of the employer, when friction is generated by the employment such as by a bill collector, and when force is authorized in the employment, such as a bouncer.
+The three classic cases are when an employee is furthering the business of the employer, when the employment generates friction, such as by a bill collector, and when force is authorized in the scope of employment, such as a bouncer.
 In the case of a bouncer, force is authorized as he is expected to remove disorderly patrons.
-Accordingly, nightclubs need to be particularly careful when hiring bouncers because, if it a negligent hire or the bouncer otherwise breaks the law, the bar or nightclub is ultimately responsible.
+Accordingly, nightclubs must be careful when hiring bouncers because if it is a negligent hire or the bouncer otherwise breaks the law, the bar or nightclub is ultimately responsible.

 Common Injuries at a Bar or Nightclub

 At a bar or nightclub where many are intoxicated and thus less coordinated, it is a recipe for disaster.
 When there is alcohol, people make bad decisions.
 And even if it is not a decision but merely an accident, accidents are more likely to occur with alcohol.
-While the cause of action for the list below may vary, each of these has the potential to be a viable personal injury claim.
-But different claims involve different investigations and legal processes.
+While the cause of action for the list below may vary, each can potentially be a viable personal injury claim.
+However, different claims involve different investigations and legal processes.

 Once you prove the bouncer is at fault and vicarious liability via the doctrine of respondeat superior, you may introduce compensation.
-We calculate compensation in a nightclub injury case the same we do most other personal injury cases.
-To calculate the full range of damages you have a rightful claim to, we consider economic and noneconomic damages.
+Like most personal injury cases, we calculate compensation in a nightclub injury case.
+To calculate the full range of damages, you have a rightful claim to consider economic and noneconomic damages.
 Economic damages are those that are quantifiable.
-Accordingly, the monetary compensation you receive for these damages are exactly the same as the injury you suffered.
-For example, if you suffer $18,000 in economic damages, you should receive $18,000 in economic damages.
-Of course, this requires high level legal work from a DC nightclub injury lawyer.
+So then, your compensation for these damages is precisely the same as your injury.
+For example, if you suffer $18,000 in economic damages, you should receive $18,000.
+Of course, this requires high-level legal work from a DC nightclub injury lawyer.

-The two most common examples of economic damages are medical expenses and lost wages.
-Of course, you do not necessarily receive full compensation for all of your medical expenses.
+Medical expenses and lost wages are the two most common forms of economic damage.
+Of course, you do not necessarily receive total compensation for your medical expenses.
 We must prove that your medical expenses are reasonable based on your injuries and that the treatment is related to your accident.
-While not exceedingly difficult to do, we must have sufficient evidence to prove this beyond a preponderance of the evidence.
+While relatively easy to do, we must have sufficient evidence to prove this beyond a preponderance of the evidence.
 Additionally, you may miss time from work due to your injuries.
-Or, even worse is you may be completely unable to work due to your injuries.
+Or, even worse, you may be completely unable to work due to your injuries.
 This happens frequently with jobs requiring physical labor.

 Property Damage

-While a smaller category in the context of a bar or nightclub injury, it does fall into the category of economic damages and you can absolutely recover for it.
-An example of property damage for a nightclub injury might be clothes that are destroyed or a cell phone.
-The way to calculate property damage, in general, is to evaluate the reasonable cost of repair.
-Or, if irreparable, to receive compensation for the market value at the time it breaks.
+While a smaller category in the context of a bar or nightclub injury, it does fall into the category of economic damages, and you can recover for it.
+An example of property damage for a nightclub injury might be destroyed clothes or a cell phone.
+In general, the way to calculate property damage is to consider the reasonable repair cost.
+Or, if irreparable, to receive compensation for the market value when it breaks.

 Noneconomic Damages

 This is most commonly known as pain and suffering.
-Unlike the damages above, pain and suffering is not as easily quantifiable.
-Some insurance companies for the bars and nightclubs use a formula to calculate the pain and suffering.
+Different from the damages above, pain and suffering are more easily quantifiable.
+Some insurance companies for bars and nightclubs use a formula to calculate the pain and suffering.
 However, we know that each case is unique.
-You may have some particular way in which your injury has affected your life since the battery.
+You may have some particular way your injury has affected your life since the battery.
 Accordingly, we calculate this harm on a case-by-case basis.
-We find that the best way to calculate it is to ask our client a series of questions that may bring to mind ways in which the injury affects you.
+The best way to figure it out is to ask our client questions that may bring to mind how the injury affects you.
 These damages are compensable.

-So far in this section on compensation, we have covered compensatory damages.
+So far, in this section on compensation, we have covered compensatory damages.
 These are damages that you are receiving in compensation for your injuries.
 The other category is punitive damages.
 These are not available to plaintiffs in the majority of cases.
-However, an assault or battery in a bar or nightclub likely triggers this form of damages.
-Of course, this too is a case-by-case basis and requires consultation with a DC nightclub injury lawyer.
+However, an assault or battery in a bar or nightclub likely triggers this form of damage.
+Of course, this, too, is on a case-by-case basis and requires consultation with a DC nightclub injury lawyer.
 Punitive damages are to punish defendants for particularly egregious behavior.
 They can substantially increase the value of your recovery.
-For example, for behavior that involves malice, you may obtain up to nine times what the compensatory damages are.
+For example, you may obtain up to nine times the compensatory damages for behavior involving malice.

 So, if you get $100,000 in compensatory damages, you may be entitled to an additional $900,000 in punitive damages.
-This is on the high end of what is possible, but certain sets of facts do allow it.
+This is on the high end of what is possible, but specific facts allow it.
 The District of Columbia, Maryland, and the other states in the United States have different standards for punitive damages and who may recover them.
-Thus, we recommend you reach out to our office to discuss your options.
+So, we recommend that you contact our office to talk about your options.

 Steps Victims Should Take to Protect Your Rights

-Perhaps the most important part of this, at least at the early stages, is to preserve evidence.
+Preserving evidence is essential in the early stages.
 Once you hire legal counsel, we will immediately send a spoliation of evidence letter to the bar or nightclub.
-This letter prevents a defendant from destroying evidence that they know or should know is relevant to the case.
+This letter prevents a defendant from destroying evidence they know or should know is relevant to the case.

-Most commonly in these cases, the relevant evidence is video surveillance footage.
-This footage can be vital for a case and the bar knows that.
-Thus, they might be under a legal duty to preserve the footage whether they receive a letter from an attorney or not.
+Most commonly, the relevant evidence is video surveillance footage in these cases.
+The bar knows that this footage can be vital for a case.
+Thus, they might be legally obliged to preserve the footage if they receive a letter from an attorney.
 Some bars delete their security footage every 24 hours.
 Some do not record it at all.
 The sooner you reach out to an attorney, the better your chances are of preserving that crucial evidence.
-Beyond the ever important spoliation letter, we can subpoena the bar for access to the security footage and build your case.
+Beyond the ever-important spoliation letter, we can subpoena the bar to access the security footage and build your case.

-It is also beneficial to obtain contact information of witnesses.
-They do not necessarily have to participate in trial.
-In fact, most cases do not go to trial at all.
-However, if we can get a statement from a witness, it can assist in settlement negotiations or some other form of ADR.
-While we may be able to build your case based on your testimony and whatever other evidence we can collect, we want to build the strongest case possible.
-When you are the injured party, this includes collecting as much evidence as possible.
+It is also beneficial to obtain the contact information of witnesses.
+They do not necessarily have to participate in the trial.
+Most cases do not go to trial at all.
+However, getting a statement from a witness can assist in settlement negotiations or some other form of ADR.
+While we may be able to build your case based on your testimony and whatever other evidence we can collect, we want to make the most robust case possible.
+When you are the injured party, this includes gathering as much evidence as possible.

 Police Involvement

-If police arrive to the scene the night of your injury, they may create a police report.
-You can elect to pick up a copy of this from the police station.
-Or, we can obtain it via mail on your behalf.
+If police arrive at the scene the night of your injury, they may create a police report.
+You can pick up a copy of this from the police station.
+Or we can get it to you through the mail.
 A police narrative can be valuable as well.
-They generally do a good job of collecting contact information.
+They generally do an excellent job of collecting contact information.
 This includes witness information and statements.
-While there may be hearsay issues barring admissibility of some of these statements, some may be permissible.
-Regardless, it gives us an idea of which witnesses may be useful to testify at trial if get to that stage.
+While there may be hearsay issues barring the admissibility of some of these statements, some may be permissible.
+Regardless, it gives us an idea of which witnesses may be helpful to testify at trial if we get to that stage.

 Where Nightclub Injuries Commonly Occur

 Below is not an exhaustive list.
-A nightclub or bar injury can occur anywhere in D.C., or anywhere else in the region.
-The list below also does not have necessarily have a tendency to be more negligent than bars or nightclubs not on the list.
-Rather, it is a list of the most popular bars and nightclubs where nightclub injuries may occur.
+A nightclub or bar injury can occur anywhere in D.C. or the region.
+The list below also does not necessarily tend to be more negligent than bars or nightclubs not on the list.
+Instead, it lists the most popular bars and nightclubs where nightclub injuries may occur.

 Echostage